ansys/pyansys-dev-guide/doc/source/packaging/structure.rst

 ================

 A Python library is the formal way of distributing Python source code.
 It allows for reuse and for specifying Python code dependencies.
-Guidlines in this section are compliant with `Python Packaging Authority`_ (PyPA) and PyAnsys recommendations.
+Guidelines in this section are compliant with `Python Packaging Authority`_ (PyPA) and PyAnsys recommendations.

 .. note::